 Daman and Diu Beaches

 Being twin islands there are several beaches dotting the islands.
 Here are some of the popular Daman and Diu beaches:

 Ghoghla Beach is the biggest beach in Diu.
 This beach with its golden shores offers serenity and tranquility.
 A not so crowded beach, here you can enjoy the waves and the enthralling views of the sea.
 Here you can also enjoy water sports.
 Occasionally you can spot dolphins here.

-Nagoa Beach is a crescent shaped beach and is one of the popular places to visit in Damn and Diu.
+Nagoa Beach is a crescent-shaped beach and is one of the popular places to visit in Daman and Diu.
 The crystal clear and shallow water of the beach is inviting.
 Here also you can enjoy a number of water sports.
 Another specialty of this breach is that you can spot ‘hoka’ here a special kind of palm.

 Located near Moti Daman, Jampore beach offers vast stretches of sandy beach and shallow water.
 This beach is safe for swimming as it is free of undercurrents and other dangers.
 The calm water and the serene surroundings are mesmerizing.
 You can also enjoy camel and horse rides here.

 Some other popular Daman and Diu beaches are Chakratirth Beach, Gomtimata Beach, Jallandhar Beach and Devka Beach.

 Daman and Diu are one of those rare places where you can experience a pleasant climate throughout the year.
 The best time to visit is from October to following May.